gappeah/Nike_Web_Crawler/README.md

     - Dunk Low Retro Shoes
     - Air Max 95 Shoes
     - Air Jordan 1 Retro High OG Shoes
+This is can be easily replaced with a product from the Nike Website

 2. Extracts the shoe name and price from each shoe's product page.
 3. Stores the retrieved information in a DataFrame with columns "Product", "Name", "Price", and "Time".